18-Month-Old’s Sleep Schedule

 From 1-click sleep tracking to customized sleep coaching methods, the Smart Sleep Coach by Pampers is so effective that most users see results in one week or less!

-We’ve included these times just as an example.
-Your baby’s unique, so instead of focusing exclusively on clock time when determining their sleep schedule, focus on wake windows – the amount of time your baby is awake between naps or their last nap and bedtime. – and sleep cues, like yawning.
+Here’s an example sleep schedule for an 18-month-old toddler.
+At this stage, an 18-month-old typically takes one nap in the middle of the day and stays awake for 4-5 hours.
+Don't worry if your schedule doesn't look identical; all toddlers are different, and sleep regressions around this time can affect their sleep.
+Instead of focusing exclusively on clock time when determining their sleep schedule, focus on wake windows – the amount of time your toddler is awake between naps or their last nap and bedtime. – and sleep cues, like yawning.

 Sample Sleep Schedule for 18-Month-Olds with 1 Nap: